kranerup/literisc/README.md

    [ 1 n n n n n n n ]
    [ 0 0 0 0 n n n n ]
 ```
+## Function calling convention

+Leaf functions are called with "JSR func" and return is then done
+with the "func: ...
+SRP->A; J A" sequence.

+Non-leaf functions have to save the PC on the stack and then the
+sequence is "JSR func; func: STST SRP; ...
+POP A; J A"

+The PUSH Rx and POP Rx instructions are primarily for function calls.

+Parameters P0-P3 are passed in R10-R13.
+Return value in R10.
+Parameters can be clobbered but registers R0-R9 are not allowed
+to be clobbered.

+A function should use registers R0 and up for temporaries and
+save on stack at start of function.

+func: STST SRP; PUSH R4; ...use R0-4...
+POP R4; POP A; J A

+The boundary R0-R9 / R10-R13 is not required by the instruction
+and can be choosen differently.

 ## Issues
   - CC is not part of the register bank.
 Awkward to save CC on interrupt,